trevorrl/Shiny-Tracker/README.md

 ## General Information

-Shiny-Tracker is a collection of lua scripts for the [Bizhawk emulator](https://tasvideos.org/BizHawk/ReleaseHistory) (v2.8 or higher) or [mGBA emulator](https://mgba.io/downloads.html)\* (v0.10.0 or higher) used to track Shiny hunts.
+Shiny-Tracker is a collection of lua scripts for the [Bizhawk emulator](https://tasvideos.org/BizHawk/ReleaseHistory) (v2.8 or higher) used to track Shiny hunts.
-> \* mGBA's lua scripting is currently limited and doesn't provide any drawing functionality, this means the tracker on mGBA is purely text-based in the scripting window as we can't draw images/screens like on Bizhawk.
-Additionally, it has only been tested on BizHawk.

 This project is based on [MKDasher's PokemonBizhawkLua project](https://github.com/mkdasher/PokemonBizhawkLua).